-We might experience stress, fear, and or anxiety during moments of the day on separate occasions or sometimes all at once.
+We might experience stress, fear, and or anxiety during moments of our day on separate occasions or sometimes all at once.

 If you are experiencing more stress you are not alone.

-Based on an annual survey done by American Psychological Association in 2017 their recent poll reported a spike in the stress levels of Americans compared to previous years.
-From 2007 to 2012 it was pretty steady, with miniature spikes in 2013, and 2015.
-Results from this year's survey showed that Americans were mostly concerned finances, work, and the economy as very or somewhat significant sources of stress in their lives.
+Based on an annual survey conducted by American Psychological Association in 2017 their recent poll reported a spike in the stress levels of Americans compared to previous years.
+From 2007 to 2012, displaying pretty steady and consistent results, with miniature spikes in 2013, and 2015.
+Results from this year's survey showed that Americans were mostly concerned by finances, work, and the economy as very or somewhat significant sources of stress in their lives.

 Trends of the most common stress factors for Americans:

-Sometimes these emotions can easily pass, but then there are those moments where they just stick around a bit longer than you like them too, and it can paralyze us from participating in what we need to focus on.
+Sometimes these emotions can easily pass, but there can also be those moments where these emotions stick around a bit longer than you like them too, and it can paralyze us from participating in what we need to focus on.

-These emotions can be crippling if we don’t know how to recognize it, and know how deal with them.
-These unfriendly, and sometimes unwanted emotions can pop up anywhere, for instance in a meeting at work, talking to your friends, or watching Netflix.
+These emotions can be crippling, especially if we can't seem to recognize them or know how deal with them.
+These unfriendly, and sometimes unwanted emotions can be triggered at any time by any stimulus, for instance in a meeting at work, browsing social media, talking to your friends, or watching Netflix.
 It can interfere with our decision making process, and our ability to connect with those around us.

-If you are experiencing any of emotion you can’t shake, here are some steps that could be helpful to get you back on track.
+If you are experiencing any emotions that you can’t shake, here are some steps that could be helpful to get you back on track.

 Pretty easy, and we as adults get to do it about 12 – 20 breaths a minute.
 When taking your next 3 - 5 breaths, taking deep belly breaths could help clear up any stubborn emotions that might be lingering.